miyeonyeon/COMBIOSTATS/_chapters/010-data/020-transcriptomic-datasets.md

 ---
-title: Genomic datasets
+title: Transcriptomic Datasets
-slug: genomic-datasets
+slug: transcriptomic-datasets
 abstract: A guide to quickly setting up your site with this theme.
 ---